BenjaminFrenkel/CS-4395-Portfolio/README.md

 # CS-4395-Portfolio
  Contains all assignments for this class

+ ## Summary:
+Through taking this class I've learned multiple skills in NLP.
+This was a very interesting class and I enjoyed learning about NLP.
+Right now I do not know what my future plans in this field are but time will tell.
+I am not currently looking for employment oppurtunities right now.

+## Skills:
+Technical Skills:
+- Programming in Python
+- Working with NLP libraries like WordNet,
+- Machine learning techniques such as Naïve Bayes, Logistic Regression, Neural Networks

+Soft Skills:
+- Communicating with team members
+- Time Management
+- Project Management
+- Ability to work in a team

 ## Assignment 1 - Overview of NLP

 A paper giving a broad overview of NLP [here](Assignment%201%20-%20Overview%20of%20NLP/Overview%20of%20NLP.pdf)